 Both Neighborhood Planning Unit-O and the Kirkwood Neighbors Organization (KNO) have voted against the rezoning request.
 The Atlanta City Council will ultimately cast the deciding vote on the project.

 The project, led by Stryant Investments, would have 47 micro-apartments averaging 260 square feet.
-Property management, leasing offices, and social services would all be on-site.
 Tenants would be required to be age 62 or older, earning no more than $40,000 per year.

 Opponents say the project is too dense for a residential neighborhood and are concerned about traffic congestion and public safety.
 Others voiced concerns about the lack of parking and the size of the units.